Self-Guided Walking Tour in La Chaux-de-Fonds

 5. 5

-Museum of Fine Arts in La Chaux De Fonds, stop 5 on the self-guided walking tour
+Museum of Fine Arts (Musée des beaux-arts de La Chaux-de-Fonds), stop 5 on the self-guided walking tour

 The first museum brings the Corbusier thread full circle.
 The Musée des Beaux-Arts sits in an Art Deco building from 1926 designed by René Chapallaz and Charles L'Eplattenier, the teacher who first pushed the young Jeanneret toward architecture.
 So the man who taught Le Corbusier built the house for the town's art.
 The permanent collection runs to more than 7,000 works, regional and international, and the temporary shows lean toward contemporary Swiss and global art.
 Founded back in 1864.
 Entry is CHF 12, open Tuesday to Sunday 10:00 to 17:00, closed Monday.
 Worth an hour if you like 20th-century art, or a quick look at the building alone if you do not.
 Either way it is on the way to the next two museums, which share the same green park just behind.